mubarok-ridho/mubarok-ridho/README.md

 > *"There's no greater wealth than 'aqli."* — **Ali bin Abi Thalib**

-*✨ Detailed project implementations available in respective repositories*
+*✨ Check out the detailed implementations in respective repositories!*

 </div>